melo936/ChromiumHardening/flags/flags.md

 * #block-insecure-private-network-requests
 * #clear-cross-site-cross-browsing-context-group-window-name
 * #disallow-doc-written-script-loads
+	* Enabling it breaks `--blink-settings="preferredColorScheme=1"`
+	* If you use Brave Browser with Fingerprinting blocking Strict, just enable the flag
 * #dns-httpssvc
-	* Make sure you are using a secure DNS
+	* Make sure you are using a secure DNS.
+If not, ignore it
 * #enable-removing-all-third-party-cookies
 * #enable-web-bluetooth-new-permissions-backend
 	* Go to chrome://settings/content/bluetoothDevices and disable the permission